Taking steps at each of these stages on the road to retirement could help you maximize your income, minimize your taxes and avoid penalties

 YEARS BEFORE MANY PEOPLE RETIRE, key dates and deadlines pop up—things like being able to make catch-up contributions to your 401(k) and IRA starting the calendar year you turn 50 and signing up for Medicare Part A at 65, even if you’re still working.
 If you aren’t aware of them, they’re easy to miss.
-Below, are 7 important stops along the way to retirement readiness.
+Below are seven important stops along the way to retirement readiness.

-“The decisions you make during pre- and post-retirement years can be important in determining how much money will be available during retirement, so it is important to understand these key dates and their implications,” Debra Greenberg, director, Personal Retirement Strategy and Solutions at Bank of America Merrill Lynch.
-It is also a good idea to check in with your financial advisor and tax advisors regularly in the years leading up to retirement to assess your progress towards your goals, she adds.
+“The decisions you make during pre- and post-retirement years can be important in determining how much money will be available during retirement, so it is important to understand these key dates and their implications,” Debra Greenberg, director, Retirement and Personal Wealth Solutions at Bank of America.
+It is also a good idea to check in with your financial advisor and tax advisors regularly in the years leading up to retirement to assess your progress toward your goals, she adds.

-You’re now eligible to make “catch up” contributions to 401(k)s and other employer-sponsored retirement plans, as well as to IRAs.1 In 2018, that means you can stash away an extra $6,000 per year in your 401(k) and an extra $1,000 per year in an IRA or Roth IRA, and reduce your taxable income at the same time (except to the extent of any after-tax or Roth contributions).
+You’re now eligible to make “catch-up” contributions to 401(k)s and other employer-sponsored retirement plans, as well as to IRAs.1 In 2020 that means you can stash away an extra $6,500 per year in your 401(k) and an extra $1,000 per year in an IRA or Roth IRA, and you may be able to reduce your taxable income at the same time (except for any after-tax or Roth contributions).

 1Consult your tax advisor as there are phase-out ranges for IRA contribution deductibility based on modified adjusted gross income (MAGI) ranges that are published annually and correspond to your federal tax filing status (married, filing jointly; married, filing separately; or single) and whether or not you participate in an employer-sponsored retirement plan.